Bradley, Philip W, 1920 - 1999

 Biography

-Philip Bradley was a fairground enthusiast, whose thorough documentation of his journeys enabled him to build a detailed knowledge of fairground machinery.
-He travelled across the UK to increase his knowledge of fairgrounds, although his main focus was in the Greater London and Surrey areas.
+Philip Bradley was a fairground enthusiast born in Ewell, Surrey, who developed a keen interest on the topic from an early age.
+In 1936 he started to produce a record of his observations on the fairs and during his lifetime he documented his journeys around the country, which enabled him to build a detailed knowledge of fairground machinery.
+Philip travelled across many areas of the UK to increase his knowledge including parts of Yorkshire, Wales and Somerset, however, his main focus was in his native Surrey and the surrounding Greater London area.

 Philip developed a vast collection of photographs documenting developments of fairgrounds and machinery from pre-war fairgrounds to the blackout fairs of the Second World War and the more modern machinery of the nineties.
 Furthermore, his interest and detailed note taking enabled him to create a variety of models, which were noted for their accuracy.